dd-dreams/aft/README.md

 You can modify the bantime and maxretries in `aft-relay.conf`.

+### Notice
-fail2ban only works on relay mode.
+fail2ban only works on relay mode. fail2ban doesn't work on Windows.

 # Comparisons
 This is the section for the people who might ask what is the difference between this program and SFTP or rsync.